sofielloyd/VisualAnalytics_2022/ImageClassifier/README.md

 This repository is in active development, with new material being pushed on regularly from now and until **19th may 2022**.

 ## Assignment description
 Take the classifier pipelines we covered in lecture 7 and turn them into *two separate ```.py``` scripts*.

-Your code should do the following:
+My code should do the following:

 - One script should be called ```logistic_regression.py``` and should do the following:
   - Load either the **MNIST_784** data or the **CIFAR_10** data